tesch/Selections/README.md

 Select a directory by either choosing from the *Open* dialog, dragging and dropping a folder onto the window, or simply by typing out a path in the upper text field with tab completion.
 Paths with an arbitrary combination of aliases and / or symlinks to directories are fully supported and get correctly resolved.

-Enter a search term into the lower text field for the items you wish to select.
+Enter a search term for the items you wish to select into the lower text field.
 This can be a simple keyword or a complex pattern.
+The matching items are shown in the list where they can be previewed with Quick Look.
 Click *Select* or hit *Enter* to reveal your selection in the Finder.

 *Undo* and *Redo* are supported for both text fields, maintaing their history even after loosing focus.
 Creating multiple windows works as well.